huggingface/olm-datasets/README.md

 * Run the OSCAR filters used by BigScience for the BLOOM language model.
 These filters ensure some level of text quality and reduce pornographic content.
 * Deduplicate the data.

 This code is also highly parallelized.
-You can get a clean pretraining dataset at the scale of 10's of gigabytes in a few hours if you have:
+It can process 100's of gigabytes from Common Crawl in a few hours if you have:
 * A machine with a lot of CPUs (on the order of 100), like n1-standard-96 on GCP.
 * fast internet connection.